 - The cut is very deep, long or gaping

 - Continued bleeding, even after direct pressure is applied

 - The cut is in a sensitive area, like the face, genitalia or on a joint

 - The cut occurred from a bite or involved a foreign object, especially if pieces are lodged in the wound

 If your wound is shallow, has smooth edges and stops bleeding at a normal speed, you may not need stitches or advanced medical attention.
 Our UofL Health – Urgent Care Plus locations can provide stitches in the event of a non-life-threatening cut that cannot be easily restored with a bandage and healing ointment.

-The most detrimental injuries associated with lawn care are “back over” injuries, which happen when a large mower is moving backwards with the blades engaged.
-Small children or animals may be behind the mower, without the driver’s knowledge, and can be run over with the blades.
+The most detrimental injuries associated with lawn care are “back over” injuries, which happen when a large mower is moving backward with the blades engaged.
+Small children or animals may be behind the mower, without the driver’s knowledge, and can be run over by the blades.
 This sort of contact with a large mower can cause life-threatening amputations, lacerations or internal damage.
 In this scenario, immediately take the injured child or person to an emergency room.